techidaily/site-ios-location-track/source/_posts/two-ways-to-track-my-boyfriends-apple-iphone-15-plus-without-him-knowing-drfone-by-drfone-virtual-ios.md

 ![Track someone’s Phone via mSpy-see detailed records](https://images.wondershare.com/drfone/article/2017/10/15080427082157.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/lCpzYpVPIZA?si=hNte-mPRIzjvqpRy" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 When it comes to finding a solution to locating your cell phone in the event it goes missing, you will be spoilt for choice with the number of options available.
 But we've given you 4 premium answers to how to find cell phone including some app that go above and beyond simply displaying your device's GPS location.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/YpnYKIrpgZQ?si=94zicAHp1CH-0oso" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## How to Detect and Remove Spyware on Apple iPhone 15 Plus?